nischa564/wind-speed-analysis/README.md

 # Wind Speed Analysis

-Disclaimer: This repository is created for user study.
+Disclaimer: This repository is created for a user study.

 ## The Dataset